sibartlett/hyperterm-1password/README.md

 1. Install HyperTerm
 2. Add `hyperterm-1password` to plugins in `~/.hyperterm.js`.

-   MUST be the first plugin in the list.

 3. Use `Cmd + \` to open the 1Password modal.

 ### Configuring 1Password5 to work with HyperTerm